 Hone your self-marketing skills and dedicate yourself to finding and securing the job you want, or gaining admission to a graduate school that aligns with your goals.
-Check out our Career Passport to learn the six action items that are critical for you to complete in your final year at Wake.
-They are accompanied by start and completion dates to help you track your progress and stay on course.
 Below you can find detailed descriptions of these steps with corresponding links to relevant resources.

 Does your DeaconSource profile have your most current information and updated resume?
 Review your DeaconSource profile to make sure your career interests and geographic preferences are right.
 Check DeaconSource as least once a week to review new opportunities as they change consistently throughout the year.